quantumcoder121/nginx-rtmp-1.17.10-windows-php-videojs-dashjs/README.txt

 This package was forked from SwampApe/nginx-rtmp-1.17.10-windows.

-It has RTMP module working out of the box and very easy to setup on your localhost (or any other network location) to create HLS and DASH video-fragment files from an incoming RTMP live-stream, that can be used for playback on a website.
+It has RTMP module working "out of the box" and very easy to setup on your localhost (or another machine on your lan) to create HLS and DASH video-fragment files from an incoming RTMP stream, that can be used for playback on a website.
 Or even from our localhost since Nginx is a web-server above anything else.
 The files that you can access through a web- browser are all stored in the html folder and can be found at http://localhost:8050